The Honey Pot x Unspoken Nutrition: Follicular Phase

 Biologically, the pituitary gland in the brain releases a hormone called FSH (follicular stimulating hormone) which stimulates the ovaries to begin producing follicles (usually 5-20).
 The follicles are what house the eggs waiting to be fertilized.
 Later in the phase, as the level of this hormone decreases, only one of these follicles (called the dominant follicle) continues to grow.
 That follicle begins to produce estrogen, and the other follicles begin to break down.
 Your uterine lining begins to thicken again, in preparation for ovulation and possible pregnancy, and then the menstrual phase a few weeks later where the lining will begin to shed (if an egg is not fertilized).

-The follicular phase comes to an end when LH (luteinizing hormone) dramatically increases, resulting in the release of an egg and the beginning of the ovulatory phase.
+The follicular phase of the menstrual cycle comes to an end when LH (luteinizing hormone) dramatically increases, resulting in the release of an egg and the beginning of the ovulatory phase.

 In the follicular phase, you’ll likely begin to feel more creative, curious and open to new things.
 New beginnings and fresh starts are perfect for this phase.
 Beginning the day after you end your period, this is your time to rejuvenate, replenish and recharge.